 Press Release for Canterbury 10

-All runners will receive a quality bespoke medal and free photographic downloads.
+All runners completing the course will receive a great new bespoke medal and free photographic downloads.